GJSayers/hobo-hatch-b2b/README.md

 * To enable the use of Postrgres, back in Gitpod install dj_database_url,and psycopg2-binary in the CLI.
 The CLI commands are:
-* pip3 install dj_database_url
+* `pip3 install dj_database_url`
-* pip3 install psycopg2-binary
+* `pip3 install psycopg2-binary`
 Then:
-* pip3 freeze > requirements.txt
+* `pip3 freeze > requirements.txt`
 The pip3 command is to save your installation dependencies.

 * In your settings file, add 'import dj_database_url' at the top of the file below the other import instructions.
 * Configure the database in settings file

 * Because Postgres is a different database to SQlite3 (which is what is used in the Git environment) it is necessary to make migrations, migrate and re-load the data, in the case of this app using fixtures.
 The following commands were used:
-* python3 manage.py makemigrations
+* `python3 manage.py makemigrations`
-* python3 manage.py migrate
+* `python3 manage.py migrate`
-* python3 manage.py loaddata for each fixture you want to upload ensuring that you consider dependencies between the fixtures.
+* `python3 manage.py loaddata` for each fixture you want to upload ensuring that you consider dependencies between the fixtures.
-* python3 createsuperuser to create an admin user and follow the instructions in the Git CLI.
+* `python3 createsuperuser` to create an admin user and follow the instructions in the Git CLI.
 * Create if statement in settings file to ensure that if we are in Heroku we connect to Postgres, and if not to Sqlite3 Install Gunicorn using:
-* pip3 install gunicorn
+* `pip3 install gunicorn`

 * Create a Procfile to enable dynos
-* Since I am hosting images in an S3 bucket on AWS, it is necessary to instruct Heroku not to pick up the static media files from the Git repository by COLLECT-STATIC -1 in Keroku config vars.
+* Since I am hosting images in an S3 bucket on AWS, it is necessary to instruct Heroku not to pick up the static media files from the Git repository by COLLECT-STATIC -1 in Heroku config vars.
 * Set up secret key in eny.py and also in the Heroku environment variables.
 * Set up allowed hosts in settings.py
 * Ensure that your env.py is in your Gitignore before pushing changes.